The Spell I Cast with My Mother's Wooden Spoon (And Why It Finally Worked)

 But I'm not not saying it either.

 The spoon sits on my altar now.
 (Fine, my kitchen windowsill.
 Same thing.)
-Next to a bay leaf I never throw away and a salt dish I never let empty.
-My grandmother's tools, finally being used the way she probably always meant them to be.
+It sits next to a bay leaf I never throw away and a salt dish I never let empty, my grandmother's tools finally being used the way she probably always meant them to be.

 For releasing.
 Obviously.